SwapnaMenon/E-commerce-Back-End/README.md

 ## User-Story

-AS A manager at an internet retail company
-I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies
+- AS A manager at an internet retail company, I want a back end for my e-commerce website that uses the latest technologies, so that my company can compete with other e-commerce companies

 ## Acceptance Criteria